hwlgml/SVI_NLP_Optimization/README.md

 ![image](https://github.com/user-attachments/assets/8423b253-ff59-4cc6-a616-d9a2b0cec61f)

 The goal is to optimize this volatility smile using the SVI model.
-For details on data acquisition and preprocessing, please refer to the [README.md](https://github.com/hwjihee) in the `data` folder.
+For details on data acquisition and preprocessing, please refer to the 'Data` folder.

 **3.3.1 Objective Function in the SVI Model**
 The objective function, along with constraints, is classified as a non-linear programming (NLP) problem.
 In the SVI model, the function that represents the volatility smile is defined as follows: